daanville/Chinese_Offline_Interpreter/README.md

 ### How to Use the pdfCreator standalone via commandline

 The `pdfCreator.py` script is a command-line utility that transforms Chinese text into a PDF containing both the Chinese text and its corresponding Pinyin.
 The Chinese input text can be provided either as a file, or directly via the commandline.

+Please note that the pdfCreator can be used stand-alone, without running the main.py (interpreter script)

 ## Parameters
 | Parameter | Default Value | Description |